Research Skills Courses

 Find patterns in data, predict outcomes, automatically sort and cluster observations, process images for object detection and automatic analysis - count cells, measure samples, classify environmental images.
 Learn with Python and GenAI coding tools.

-Basic coding in Python
+Basic coding experience in any language

 Practical Microscopy